ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-reqs.md

     Note that this environment variable is not managed by Mbed CLI, so you must set it appropriately in your environment.

-For Mbed Studio version 0.4.0, the Arm Compiler 6 executable is located in `./tools/ac6/bin`.
-This path is relative to the installation directory of Mbed Studio.
-On Windows for example, the default path is `C:\MbedStudio\tools\ac6\bin`.

-You must also set the environment variable `ARMLMD_LICENSE_FILE` to the path of Mbed Studio's Arm Compiler 6 license.
-For Mbed Studio version 0.4.0, the license is located at `./tools/ac6-license.dat`.
-This path is relative to the installation directory of Mbed Studio.
-On Windows for example, the default path is `C:\MbedStudio\tools\ac6-license.dat`.
-Note that this environment variable is not managed by Mbed CLI, so you must set it appropriately in your environment.

 #### Method 2: environment variable

 In addition to the manually configured compiler locations, Mbed CLI detects executables that are in paths specified by toolchain-specific environment variables.